Preliminary Administrative Services Credential Program

 Admission Requirements

-• Verification of minimum of four years of full-time credentialed experience in public school, nonpublic school, or private school of equivalent status located in California or another state, or a combination of experience earned in California and another state. teaching, pupil personnel work, librarianship, health services, clinical or rehabilitative services, or a combination of teaching and school services equal to four years.
+• Verification of minimum of four years of full-time experience in public school, nonpublic school, or private school of equivalent status located in California or another state, or a combination of experience earned in California and another state. teaching, pupil personnel work, librarianship, health services, clinical or rehabilitative services, or a combination of teaching and school services equal to four years.
+Candidates must obtain a letter on official letterhead from the school or school district, and it must state that the minimum of four years experience was full-time or show that full time hours were completed.
+Additionally, it must show the beginning and ending dates of hire and be signed by the Superintendent, Assistant Superintendent, or HR personnel.
+The signature must either be ‘wet ink’ or an acceptable electronic signature.
+HR forms with original signatures may also be accepted in lieu of a letter as long as they meet all the requirements mentioned above.

 • A valid Clear California credential